Energy in South Africa: Controversies

 Secret price contracts between Eskom and the Australian mining company BHP Billiton less than half Eskom's reported production price in the period.

 Many abandoned mines have been burning since the 1940s.
 Persistent and toxic mine chemical leakages pollute waterways and kill animals.
-In 2006, about 80% of South Africa's coal exports was in Europe.
+In 2006, about 80% of South Africa's coal exports were to Europe.

 Government policies

 Carbon tax

 South Africa Finance Minister Pravin Gordhan first announced a carbon tax in 2010 that was to begin in 2015.
 After numerous delays, the tax was finally passed in 2019 and is due to come into effect in 2022.
 The tax is set at a base rate per tonne of CO_{2} equivalent, with an effective rate of R6–48 (US$0.42–3.32) after accounting for tax breaks.

 The National Treasury has proposed to increase the carbon tax rate by a minimum of US$1 from 2023 to 2025 with gradual increment to US$20 (~R350) by 2026 and to US$30 (~R530) by 2030.